sttaseen/DL-doodles/README.md

 ## Contact

-If you find any typos or problems or just want to reach out to me with questions, feel free to email me.
-My email is sttaseen@gmail.com.
+If you find any typos or problems or just want to reach out to me with questions, feel free to contact [me](https://www.linkedin.com/in/sttaseen).